 It is also very important because it elevates your chances on downloads.
 If you choose the wrong category, people will not be able to see it in the category it should really be!

-If you need more tips from the professionals, here is how we deal with the development process from A to Z!
+If you need more tips from the professionals, here is how software development process goes at Cleveroad: From A to Z

 Upload your APK file

 Here you also have to indicate if it's a beta version or not.
 On an Android device, you can download and install only signed APK files.
 This key can be generated in Android Studio and has to be securely saved.
 In a case you lost an access to your keystore, you'll have to publish your app one more time with the new package name and the new key.
 This is the reason why lots of product owners prefer to publish an Android app to Google Play without anyone's help.

 If you want to sell your application, you will also have to note the cost of or to choose the cost in the default mode.

 Basically, that is all you need to know to release an Android app to Google Play successfully.
 With Google Play Console you can get all the statistics data concerning your application.
 And it's great news actually because here you see how effective and productive your app is (if it is).
 Here you'll get comprehensive data about the income, users and conversion of your product.
 You can also get financial reports for the period you need and much more.If you want to get even more data on your application, users and monetization effectiveness you should think about one of the best mobile analytics tools, you can find a great review about them in our recent article.

 Still don't believe that a landing page can promote your app even better than a commercial?
 Watch our video and write down all the tips, because you're going to need them soon!